 Visits to schools

-Unfortunately we cannot currently visit you in school but we are happy to engage digitally either live or we have a hub of resources that can be used as part your planning and teaching.
+We continue to engage digitally either live or we have a hub of resources that can be used as part your planning and teaching.
 Our programme of webinars and online workshops are also available for individual students or school groups.

 When COVID-19 hit we were quick to move any in person activity online.
 We've used the learning from several years of online outreach to develop these programmes and we're offering more than ever before to support all students to succeed.
 Our programmes run throughout the year.